Jeffryin/IBM-Data-Science-Course/README.md

 ## Table of Contents:

 - SQL: using sql to clean and filter up data, transform and normalize data, join and merge datasets, and extract meaningful insights while being familiar with relational databases.
-- Data Analysis using Python: pandas, NumPy, MatPlotlib and other libraries
+- Data Analysis using Python: pandas, NumPy, MatPlotlib, seaborn, etc.
+- Utilizing Databases with SQL
+- Data Visualization and understanding how to showcase data effectively by using plots, dashboards etc.

 ### Skills Learned
-- SQL, Data Analysis, Python
+- SQL, Data Analysis, Python, Data Visualization